LauraAsh/CityArms/README.md

 #### Testing Stories

 * Originally I was planning on using a lot more of the dark mauve #a98a90 in the design.
-However, when I began building out the website design this colour looked too dominant.
-Instead I opted for more white background than originally intended, and also used a transparent nav bar so the hero image could come through behind it.
+However, when I began building out the website design **this colour looked too dominant**.
+Instead I opted for more white background than originally intended, and also used a **transparent nav bar** so the hero image could come through behind it.

 * At one point the accommodation section was on a separate page, but this later was added to index.html.
-This had the effect of bringing the website together into one full webpage which was a cleaner design.
+This had the effect of **bringing the website together into one full webpage** which was a cleaner design.

 * The website originally had just the transparent nav bar which was visible at the very top.
-However, it was decided it would be a better user experience if the nav bar was visible to jump to different sections of the website, regardless of where the user was on the page.
+However, it was decided it would be a better user experience if the nav bar was visible to **jump to different sections of the website, regardless of where the user was on the page**.
 With this in mind, my mentor Simon Daehlin wrote some Javascript which meant the nav bar would be sticky and accessible from each part of the website.